-- K201 The Computer in Business (2 cr.) - P: A200 or A201 (may be taken concurrently).
+- K201 The Computer in Business (2 cr.) - P: Math.
+M119; A200 or A201 (may be taken concurrently).
 Introduction to digital computers and illustrations of their use in business.
 Stored program concept, types of programming languages, instruction in a specific compiler language; utilization of Business Computing Center.
 Impact of computers upon business management and organization.
-Student may receive credit for only one of K201, Computer Science C201 and C301. - K325 Systems Analysis by Computer (3 cr.) - P: K201, Econ.
+Student may receive credit for only one of K201, Math.
+C101, C103, and C201. - K325 Systems Analysis by Computer (3 cr.) - P: K201, Econ.
 E370.
 Systems approach to problem-solving, concentrating on those techniques that depend on use of a computer.
 Methodology of systems analysis; specific techniques including critical path method, search techniques, and simulation.
 Utilization of Business Computing Center. - K327 Introduction to Operations Research (3 cr.) - P: Econ.
 E370, Math.
 M215-M216.
 Philosophy and techniques of operations research.
-Theory of probability, inventory models, utility and decision theory, game theory, linear programming and - K490 Independent Study in Quantitative Methods (cr. arr.)
+Theory of probability, inventory models, utility and decision theory, game theory, linear programming and queuing models. - K490 Independent Study in Quantitative Methods (cr. arr.)